24 Apr 2026

 1. Access to funds in unexpected situations

-Life can present situations where money is needed quickly — unplanned expenses, illness, loss of income, reduced earnings, and so on.
+Life can present situations where money is needed quickly — unplanned expenses, illness, loss of income, reduced earnings, car repairs, and so on.
 If most of your capital is invested in low-liquidity assets, you may find yourself in a situation where your money is effectively "frozen".
 Recovering it will take time, or you may be forced to accept a loss.

 2. Flexible investing